syncfusion-content/angular-docs/angular/Chart/Technical-Indicators.md

 ### Bollinger Band

-Bollinger Band indicator is created by setting the `indicators.type` as **"bollingerband"**.
+Bollinger Band indicator is created by setting the `indicators.type` as **"bollingerBand"**.
 It contains three lines, namely upper band, lower band and signal line.
 Bollinger Band default value of the period is 14 and standardDeviations is 2.

 {% highlight ts %}